lucacrippa88/watson-telegram-bot/README.md

 - Telegram receiver: already set-up
 - Function 1: use code listed in js folder (link)
-- Assistant: to be updated
+- Assistant: to be updated...
 - Function 2: use code listed in js folder (link)
 - Telegram sender: already set-up